pykeen/pykeen/docs/source/tutorial/node_piece.rst

 :class:`pykeen.nn.perceptron.ConcatMLP` to be a good balance between speed and final performance, although at the cost of being not permutation invariant to the input set of tokens.

+The aggregation function resembles that of GNNs.
+Non-parametric avg/min/max did not work that well in the current tokenization setup, so some non-linearity is definitely useful - hence the choice for MLP / DeepSets / Transformer as an aggregation function.

 Let's wrap our cool NodePiece model with 40/40/20 degree/pagerank/random tokenization with the BFS searcher and DeepSet aggregation into a